metaleap/zentient/zdbg-vsc/proto/readme.md

 		// The type of the new value.
 Typically shown in the UI when hovering over the value.
 		Type string `json:"type,omitempty"`

-		// If variablesReference is > 0, the new value is structured and its children can be retrieved by passing variablesReference to the VariablesRequest.
-		VariablesReference int64 `json:"variablesReference,omitempty"`
 	} `json:"body"`
 } // struct SetVariableResponse